gangleri/vim-touchpad-on-off/README.md

 vim-touchad-on-off
 ==================

-Commands to turn touch pad off from within vim
+A simple VIM plugin that I wrote to allow me to quickly turn the touch pad off and on while working on a laptop.